 Cyclical costs are derived in part from the JMP report for internal and external decoration, gutter cleaning and legionella testing but then further includes Buchanan Lodge facilities management, CCTV and current gas servicing.
-Major repair costs had previously been temporarily reduced by £1.2m to allow a proportion of self-financing both developments.
-A refreshed stock survey will be conducted in 2020 to look at wear and tear and any new pricing pressures.
+Major repair costs had previously been temporarily reduced by £1.2m to allow a proportion of self-financing on both developments.
+A refreshed stock survey will be conducted in 2021 to take into account wear and tear, lower recent investment including 2020-21 plus any new pricing pressures as a result of Brexit and high demand following the sector catching up with investment work.

-Salary and pensions include £138k in relation to past service deficit pension costs and staffing at current levels although this is planned to reduce in 2021/22 by 1 FTE.
-Pensions auto enrolment is included at current levels of almost full take up.
+Salary and pensions include £164k in relation to past service deficit pension costs and staffing at current levels although this is to be reviewed in 2022.
+Pensions auto enrolment is included at almost full take up.

 In year 2028/29 there is a £2 million one off expenditure provided for to cover a possible pensions deficit and withdrawal in the Strathclyde scheme.
 This arises from the GHA stock transfer and was built into the purchase price calculations at that time.
-It is now thought the figure is vastly prudent.
+Information has been received to say this will be below £1 million but retained at the upper level to provide global contingency.

 Wider role activity includes £86k to cover the stables studio events and community (match) funding of projects that support the core business.
+It may not be possible to put on room based events during 2021 however grant funding for other activities is very likely.

-Interest rate changes are heavily protected with £3.5 million on a fixed rate and £2.7 million at an average variable rate at 1.1%.
-The overall (weighted) average interest rate nudges down to 3.8%.
+Interest rate changes are protected with £3.1 million on a fixed rate and £7.9 million will be at variable rates at an average of 1.2%.
+The overall (weighted) average interest rate nudges down to 2.9%.
 The business plan assumes 4% rising to 4.5% by 2023/24 and a further increase to 5.2%.
 It assumes £5.0 million of CAF future borrowings will be variable at 2%.